One-state solution: Ottoman and later British control

-Disagreements over Jewish immigration as well as incitement by Haj Amin Al-Husseini led to an outbreak of Arab-Jewish violence in the Palestine Riots of 1920.
+Resentment over Zionist plans led to an outbreak of Arab-Jewish violence in the Palestine Riots of 1920.
 Violence erupted again the following year during the Jaffa Riots.
 In response to these riots, Britain established the Haycraft Commission of Inquiry.
 The British Mandatory authorities put forward proposals for setting up an elected legislative council in Palestine.
 In 1924 the issue was raised at a conference held by Ahdut Ha'avodah at Ein Harod.
 Shlomo Kaplansky, a veteran leader of Poalei Zion, argued that a Parliament, even with an Arab majority, was the way forward.
 David Ben-Gurion, the emerging leader of the Yishuv, succeeded in getting Kaplansky's ideas rejected.
-Violence erupted again in the form of the 1929 Palestine riots, the 1929 Hebron massacre, and the 1929 Safed massacre.
+Violence erupted again in the form of the 1929 Palestine riots.
 After the violence, the British led another commission of inquiry under Sir Walter Shaw.
 The report of the Shaw Commission, known as the Shaw Report or Command Paper No 3530, attributed the violence to "the twofold fear of the Arabs that, by Jewish immigration and land purchase, they might be deprived of their livelihood and, in time, pass under the political domination of the Jews".

 Violence erupted again during the 1936–39 Arab revolt in Palestine.
-The British established the Peel Commission of 1936-1937 in order to put an end to the violence.
-The Peel Commission concluded that only partition could put an end to the violence, and proposed the Peel Partition Plan.
-While the Jewish community accepted the concept of partition, not all members endorsed the implementation proposed by the Peel Commission.
-The Arab community entirely rejected the Peel Partition Plan, which included population transfers, primarily of Arabs.
-The partition plan was abandoned, and in 1939 Britain issued its White Paper of 1939 clarifying its "unequivocal" position that "it is not part of [Britain's] policy that Palestine should become a Jewish State" and that "The independent State [of Palestine] should be one in which Arabs and Jews share government in such a way as to ensure that the essential interests of each community are safeguarded."

-The White Paper of 1939 sought to accommodate Arab demands regarding Jewish immigration by placing a quota of 10,000 Jewish immigrants per year over a five-year period from 1939 to 1944.
+The British established the Peel Commission, which recommended partition of Palestine.
+While the Jewish community largely supported the concept of partition, but the Arab community entirely rejected the Peel Partition Plan.
+The partition plan was abandoned, and Britain issued its White Paper of 1939, which sought to accommodate Arab demands regarding Jewish immigration by placing a quota of 10,000 Jewish immigrants per year over a five-year period from 1939 to 1944.
 It also required Arab consent for further Jewish immigration.
 The White Paper was seen by the Jewish community as a revocation of the Balfour Declaration, and due to Jewish persecution in the Holocaust, Jews continued to immigrate illegally in what has become known as Aliyah Bet.